Alex-Bailon/budget-trackers/README.md

 ## Description

 Budget-tracker allows the user to be able to keep track of expenses both on- and offline.
 Using a mongobd expenses are stored in database and chart is updated when the user is online.
 If the user is offline and has no network the expenses are stored in a indexedDB.
 When the user gains an network connection the mongobd is updated based off the informtion that was stored in the indexedDB.
+To have the app be operational the following tools were used:
+* Express
+* Mongoose
+* Morgan
+* Compression

 ## Installation/Usage